 I earned my undergraduate degree in philosophy at Trinity College, Hartford in 2006.
 My honors thesis was advised by Rebecca Newberger Goldstein, whose philosophy of science classes originally got me interested in the conceptual foundations of quantum mechanics.
-I spent my third year of my undergraduate degree as an exchange student in the philosophy track at King’s College, London.
+I spent my third year of my undergraduate degree studying abroad in the philosophy track at King’s College, London.

 In 2009, I earned an M.A. in the Philosophical Foundations of Physics program at Columbia University.
 My thesis was entitled Wavefunction Ontology and Formal Enactment and was advised by David Z. Albert.